gpustack/llama-box/README.md

          --lora FILE              apply LoRA adapter (implies --no-mmap) --lora-scaled FILE SCALE
-                                  apply LoRA adapter with user defined scaling S (implies --no-mmap) --lora-base FILE         optional model to use as a base for the layers modified by the LoRA adapter --control-vector FILE    add a control vector
+                                  apply LoRA adapter with user defined scaling S (implies --no-mmap) --control-vector FILE    add a control vector
          --control-vector-scaled FILE SCALE
                                   add a control vector with user defined scaling SCALE